 Calculate exactly how many chain links you need for your bike.
 Enter your chainstay length, largest chainring, and largest cog to get an accurate chain length using the proven Shimano method.

-The Shimano method is the industry-standard formula for calculating chain length.
+The Shimano method is the industry-standard method for calculating chain length.
 It converts your chainstay measurement from millimeters to inches, then factors in the sizes of your largest chainring and largest cog to determine how many links you need.
+For related drivetrain setup, see our gear ratio calculator and crank length calculator.

 The formula is: 2 × chainstay (inches) + largest chainring ÷ 4 + largest cog ÷ 4 + 1.
 The result is rounded up to the nearest even number because chains must have equal numbers of inner and outer links.
 Each link pair has a pitch of 12.7mm (½ inch), so the total chain length in millimeters is simply the link count multiplied by 12.7.